Shortcut Bar is an incredibly handy app that connects you to all the files, folders and apps that you want lightning quick access to.

 USING THE APP:

 To quickly access shortcuts you have created, simply click on the star icon in your menubar that corresponds to Shortcut Bar.
 This will open up a drop down menu where you can select the exact shortcut link to the file/folder you want to access.
 Double click on the item to open it in Finder/open the item directly.
+You can collapse and expand shortcut groups by clicking on the group name.

 To delete a shortcut, you can either click directly on the shortcut item to highlight it under ‘Manage Files & Folders’ and then click the ‘-‘ (minus) icon.
 This will bring a message up on your screen asking you to remove this shortcut (you cannot undo this step).
 You can also delete an entire group altogether by selecting the group title by highlighting it under ‘Shortcut Groups’ and then hitting the ‘-‘ icon.